 The First and Only Dry Eye Center in North Central Florida

-Dry Eye is one of the most under-diagnosed ocular diseases, and yet it is the most common reason why patients go see their eye care professional.
-Dry Eye Disease is a progressive conditon where the eyes cannot produce sufficient lubrication to maintain the normal health of the ocular surface.
-This can be due to inadequate production of tear fluid (aqueous), oil (lipid), or mucus (mucus) or if something is interfering with the eye'e mechanical ability to blink or close.
+Dry Eye is one of the most under-diagnosed ocular diseases, and yet it is the most common reason why patients go see their eye care doctor.
+Dry eye disease is a progressive condition where the eyes cannot produce sufficient lubrication to maintain the normal health of the ocular surface.
+This can be due to inadequate production of tear fluid (aqueous), oil (lipid), or mucus (mucus) or if something is interfering with the eye’s mechanical ability to blink or close.

 Women are more frequently affected than men, and it is often caused by hormonal changes due to aging and menopause or medical conditions.

-Your eyes need a constant layer of tears - called the "tear film" - to maintain and protect the ocular surface.
-In Dry Eye, underlying changes to the health of the tear-producing glands can result in a change in the quantity and quality of the tears you make.
+Your eyes need a constant layer of tears – called the “tear film”- to maintain and protect the ocular surface.
+With dry eye, underlying changes to the health of the tear-producing glands can result in a change in the quantity and quality of the tears you make.
 This results in a tear film that can no longer provide enough nourishment or protection to the surface of your eye.
-This can lead to damage of your eye's surface, which, in turn, can lead to more serious effects of Dry Eye.
+This can lead to damage of your eye’s surface, which, in turn, can lead to more serious effects of dry eye.

 DID YOU KNOW?

 The cost of Dry Eye to the U.S. society overall has been estimated to be from $4 billion in direct costs to as high as $55 billion if all indirect costs are included (lost wages, decreased productivity, etc.).

 When the production of natural, healthy tears is reduced, dry eye can cause serious irritation to the front of the eye, particularly the cornea.
 A natural, healthy tear film not only lubricates the surface of the

 A natural, healthy tear film not only lubricates the surface of the eye, but also works to fight infection and provides important nourishment that is vital for clear vision.